BtVS by Whedon and Mutant Enemy. Shadowrun RPG by FASA, WizKids, FanPro, Hare-Brained Schemes.

 Lily deftly avoided Esme's first attack and turned the full force of her scream upon her opponent.

 Esme was so overcome with fright, she had no choice but to turn and run for safety.

-Shaking off Lily's influence, Esme skidded to a halt three seconds later and turned in time to see the banshee raising her hands above her head in preparation for a spell.
+Shaking off Lily's influence, Esme skidded to a halt thirty seconds later and turned in time to see the banshee raising her hands above her head in preparation for a spell.

 A crackling sound erupted as a lightning bolt shot down from the heavens to strike the ground where Esme had been a second before.
 It had missed because she was sprawled on the ground a short distance away, under a brown-haired man whose quick action had saved her from the attack.

 Lily took that moment to dissolve into mist.

 As they came to their feet and stared at each other, Esme's small parcel of Slayer senses went crazy at his presence.
 Before the red-head could investigate further, the banshee, having reformed a short distance behind the pair, burnt a portion of her soul on enhanced strength and hit the startled man.

 The traces of intelligence left in Lily's body had marked him as the unknown quantity in the equation, so she'd dealt him a blow that nearly took his head off.

 He went flying to lay crumpled in a corner by some pipes.